Domestic USA Free Shipping on Retail Orders over $120

 Middle Eastern Landrace

-Landrace cannabis strains from the Middle East are revered for their historical and cultural significance, as the region is considered one of the birthplaces of cannabis cultivation, and the genesis regions of cannabis genetics in general.
-These ancient strains have adapted to the unique environmental conditions and have been cultivated for centuries, resulting in distinct characteristics and effects.
+Landrace cannabis strains from the Middle East hold historical and cultural significance.
+The region is one of the birthplaces of cannabis cultivation and the source of many cannabis genetics.
+These ancient strains adapted to unique environmental conditions and have been cultivated for centuries.
+This long history resulted in distinct characteristics and effects.

 Middle Eastern landrace strains often showcase an impressive resin production, making them valuable for hashish production.
 These strains typically exhibit sturdy growth patterns and can withstand high temperatures, arid climates, and limited water availability, making them among the most drought tolerant genetics in the world.
 Their resilient genetics have allowed them to thrive in the most challenging of desert conditions.

 One well-known Middle Eastern landrace strain is Lebanese.
 Lebanese cannabis strains are renowned for their potent effects and distinct aromas.
 These strains often carry a spicy, herbal scent with floral undertones.
-They are celebrated for their balanced cannabinoid profiles, offering a harmonious blend of relaxing and uplifting effects.
+People celebrate their balanced cannabinoid profiles that provide a harmonious blend of relaxing and uplifting effects.

 Afghanistan, located in both the Middle East and Central Asia, is home to iconic landrace strains.
 Afghan landrace varieties are widely respected for their potent indica effects and strong physical relaxation.
 These strains often exhibit dense buds with a coating of resin, releasing aromas of earth, sandalwood, and spice.
 Afghan landrace strains have made a significant impact on the development of modern cultivars and breeding programs, and are the most important genetics in the world in terms of hash production.